Jeff Schroeder

-Jeffrey Kim Schroeder (born February 4, 1974, Los Angeles, California) is an American musician.
-He is best known as a guitarist in the alternative rock band the Smashing Pumpkins, which he joined in 2006, and with which he has recorded five studio albums.
-After vocalist and guitarist Billy Corgan, Schroeder is the second longest-serving member of the Smashing Pumpkins.
+Jeffrey Kim Schroeder (born February 4, 1974) is an American musician.
+He is best known as a former guitarist in the alternative rock band the Smashing Pumpkins, performing with them from 2007 to 2023.
+He recorded five studio albums with the band, from 2012's Oceania to 2022's Atum.
+After bandleader Billy Corgan, and longtime drummer Jimmy Chamberlin, Schroeder is the third-longest-serving member of the group.

 Initially replacing co-founder James Iha, Schroeder made his live debut with the Smashing Pumpkins on May 22, 2007, in Paris, France, as the band embarked on an extensive comeback tour in support of the album Zeitgeist.
-Following the tour's completion, Schroeder graduated from the role of touring guitarist and became a full member of the band.
-Described by Corgan as a key collaborator on subsequent albums Oceania (2012) and Monuments to an Elegy (2014), Schroeder remained in the band after Iha rejoined in 2018, ushering in a three-guitar lineup.
+After the tour's completion, Schroeder became a core member of the band and was described by Corgan as a key collaborator on the subsequent albums Oceania (2012) and Monuments to an Elegy (2014).
+Following Iha's return in 2018, Schroeder remained in the band, ushering in a three-guitar lineup, before his amicable departure in October 2023.